 UPDATE Table1, Table2, SET Table1.ColB = Table2.ColB, Table2.ColC = Expression WHERE Table1.ColA = Table2.ColBAND Condition

-The above UPDATE command works similarly to UPDATE JOIN together with an implicit INNER JOIN or LEFT JOIN MySQL clauses.
-Thus, the above syntax can be redesigned as UPDATE JOIN syntax displayed above and query can be executed and the desired result can be gained.
+The above UPDATE command works similarly to UPDATE JOIN with an implicit INNER JOIN or LEFT JOIN MySQL clauses.
+Thus, the above syntax can be redesigned as the UPDATE JOIN syntax displayed above, and the query can be executed, and the desired result can be gained.

 We use MySQL Update Join to update the column values of one main table with the new values of other tables related to the previous table using either INNER JOIN or LEFT JOIN on both table column values.
-Also, the query is also filtered by the WHERE clause against certain specified conditions so that the rows of the table can be updated properly.
+Also, the query is filtered by the WHERE clause against certain specified conditions so that the rows of the table can be appropriately updated.

-You can also apply NULL values to any column values by specifying in the UPDATE statement.
-We can also set multiple column values to update multiple table columns which can be parted by comma (,).
+You can also apply NULL values to any column by specifying in the UPDATE statement.
+We can also set multiple column values to update multiple table columns, which can be parted by a comma (,).

 Examples to Implement MySQL Update Join

-For having better knowledge to understand the UPDATE JOIN in MySQL let us consider and use the below examples and notify the working of Update statement with Joins and WHERE clauses.
+To better understand the UPDATE JOIN in MySQL, let us consider and use the examples below and notify the working of the Update statement with Joins and WHERE clauses.

-For demonstration, let us create a database for a sample to use in the query which includes the tables to be applied for the MySQL Update Join.
-Suppose, we have created two tables in the database:
+For demonstration, let us create a database for a sample to use in the query, including the tables for the MySQL Update Join.
+Suppose we have created two tables in the database:

 Create a table named Students which contains student’s data like student ids, performances, salaries, and Student names.
-The other table Merit is created having columns for student performances and percentage of merit.
+The other table, Merit, has columns for student performances and percentage of merit.

 CREATE DATABASE IF NOT EXISTS StudDb;

-Now, under this database, we will design two tables as mentioned above Students and Merit which will be used for further Update Join query.
+Under this database, we will design two tables mentioned above, Students and Merit, which will be used for further Update Join queries.

 SQL statement to create a Merit table: